-Mr. Quqqiaq: Thank you, Mr. Speaker and thank you, minister, for your response.
-It is my understanding that private homeowners in Nunavut are generally advised to replace their home heating fuel tanks every 10 years in order to ensure that they are fully covered by insurance.
-When it comes to the large-scale fuel tanks that are located at schools and health centres and other public buildings, can the minister how frequently they are supposed to be replaced?
+Mr. Quqqiaq: Thank you, Mr. Speaker.
+Thank you, minister, for your response.
+Mr. Speaker, it is my understanding that private homeowners in Nunavut are generally advised to replace their home heating fuel tanks every 10 years in order to ensure that they are fully covered by insurance.

+Mr. Speaker, when it comes to the largescale fuel tanks that are located at schools, health centres, and other public buildings, can the minister how frequently they are supposed to be replaced?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-For government owned assets and their fuel tank replacement, those are addressed typically through the department's ongoing lifecycle budgets, for example.
-I'll use Education as example; they set aside funds for generators or their schools' mechanical features to be replaced when they need them.
+For government-owned assets and their fuel tank replacement, those are addressed typically through the department's ongoing lifecycle and capital budgets, for example.
+I'll use education as example.
+They set aside funds for generators or their schools' mechanical features to be replaced when they need them.
 This is ongoing.
 We do track that information and look at when those need to be replaced before they become at risk.
 Thank you, Mr. Speaker.
 Speaker: Oral Questions.
 Member for Amittuq, Mr. Kaernerk.